MANAGING REMOTE EMPLOYEES – USE THESE 5 TIPS FROM THE PROS

 4. Communicate Frequently

 Everyone in your remote team should be easily accessible through email, chat, phone or a team communication tool.
-You need to:
+It’s a good idea to:

 - Use screen sharing if & when needed to explain tasks

-- Skype – A communication and collaboration tool that combines video, voice and text chat.
+- Skype is a communication and collaboration tool that combines video, voice and text chat.

-- Google Hangout – A free communication platform from Google which includes instant messaging, video chat, & SMS.
+- Google Hangout is a free communication platform from Google which includes instant messaging, video chat, & SMS.

-- Hipchat – An online team Communication platform, similar to skype but for a larger team.
+- Hipchat is an online team Communication platform, similar to Skype but for a larger team.

-In addition to measuring productivity, you should also monitor the quality of output from your remote workforce.
-Ensuring the team delivers quality output first time will eliminate time and money spent on fixing it later.
+You should also monitor the quality of output from your remote employees.
+If the team delivers quality output the first time, you will save time and money spent on fixing it later.

 What do you think of this list of tips to for managing remote employees?

 Please share it with your team and followers on social media.
 You can also embed this infographic on your site by copying and pasting the embed code below: